-Add the marinade ingredients but add the cornstarch last.
+Add the marinade ingredients to a bowl, adding the cornstarch last.

-Give it a good mix then marinade the pork cubes or strips for 15 to 30 minutes before stir-frying.
+Give it a good mix then marinate the pork cubes or strips for 15 to 30 minutes before stir-frying.

 Cut the pork into 1 to ½ inch cubes.

-Add the marinade ingredients, adding the cornstarch last.
+Add the marinade ingredients to a bowl, adding the cornstarch last.
+Mix completely.

-Marinade the pork cubes for 15 minutes before stir-frying.
+Marinate the pork cubes in the sauce for 15 minutes before stir-frying.